marcfielding1/shell-test/README.md

 Vessel - needs validation, do we have a vessel with that name.

-datetime - Funky datetime format need to convert to timestamp.
+datetime - Datetime format needs to convert to timestamp.

 port - needs validation that the port exists